xdbchain/xbdchain-quickstart/README.md

 # XDB CHAIN Quickstart Docker Image

-This docker image provides a simple way to run stellar-core and horizon locally for development and testing.
+This docker image provides a simple way to run stellar-core and horizon locally for development and testing using XDB CHAIN network.

 **Looking for instructions for how to run stellar-core or horizon in production?
 Take a look at the docs [here](https://developers.xdbchain.com/posts/network-core/).**